Many colleges require students to get a meningococcal vaccine before moving into a dorm. Some summer camps also require it. And there's good reason.

 Of the 1,000-2,600 people who get meningococcal disease each year, one-third are teens and young adults.
 Ten percent to 15% of those who get sick with the disease will die, even with antibiotic treatment.
-Up to 20% will have permanent side effects, such as hearing loss or brain damage.
+As many as 20% of the survivorswill have permanent side effects, such as hearing loss or brain damage.

 Which meningococcal vaccines are available?

 In the U.S., three meningococcal vaccines are available: